-- 2. The lending and borrowing interests to the above companies were reasonably decided based on the contract that considers the interest rate at the market. - 3.
+- 2. The lending and borrowing interest rates to the above companies were reasonably decided based on the contract that considers market interest rates. - 3.
 The Company is using a cash management system (CMS), and, to express the Company's CMS transactions clearly, the amounts from business transactions described herein are on the net basis. - 4.
+The entire amount of subscription to investment is the capital increase of Nidec Motors & Actuators (Germany) GmbH. - 5.
+The Company receives interest based on an interest rate reasonably decided considering market interest rates. - 6.
 The Company provides a guarantee for bank borrowing.
 The balance of the debt guarantee at the end of the fiscal year is shown as the transaction amount.

-VIII.
-Notes to per-share information
+X. Notes to per-share information

 Net assets per share

 Net income per share

-390.88 yen

-236.25 yen
+48.02 yen

-(Note) For calculating net assets per share and net income per share, shares of the Company held by the BIP trust and the ESOP trust are treated as treasury stock, and accordingly, the number of such shares are deducted from the total number of the Company's shares issued as of the end of the fiscal year and the average total number of the Company's shares issued during the fiscal year.
+- (Notes) 1.
+The Company implemented a two-for-one stock split of shares of common stock effective October 1, 2024.
+Net assets per share and net income per share were calculated on the assumption that the relevant stock split had been implemented at the beginning of the fiscal year ended March 31, 2025. - 2.
+For calculating net assets per share and net income per share, shares of the Company held by the BIP trust and the ESOP trust are treated as treasury stock, and accordingly, the number of such shares are deducted from the total number of the Company's shares issued as of the end of the fiscal year and the average total number of the Company's shares issued during the fiscal year.

-IX.
-Notes to significant subsequent events Not applicable.
+XI.
+Notes to significant subsequent events